fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_014.md

-## How can teams provide constructive feedback?
+## How Can Teams Provide Constructive Feedback?

 As a rule I try to pose things like a suggestion.
 I put on my "Donkey" persona and much like a waiter discussing menu choices